Producers: KM Yeung and Paul Leder

 Fifty-seven years after the first film, Ripley’s shuttle is found.
 No one believes her about the alien.
 In fact, a colony has been on the planet for 20 years without incident.
 Shortly, however, all communication from the colony is cut.
 Ripley must return to the planet with an army unit to investigate.

 Cameron took a horror film and turned it into action.
 That’s not a slight.
-In terms of raw enjoyment, this is probably the best of the lot.
+It is probably the most accessible of the lot.
 I think it’s too long and I especially dislike the final sequence.
 But I still love this film.

 Starring Sigourney Weaver (Eyewitness), Michael Biehn (The Terminator), Bill Paxton (Twister), Jenette Goldstein (Near Dark), Lance Henriksen (Sasquatch), and Paul Reiser (Mad About You) in his greatest role.